phamnam2003/challenges/tech/runner/GITLAB_RUNNER.md

 > You can create gitlab-runner for self-hosted gitlab instance or gitlab.com.
 Often in companies, self-hosted gitlab instance is used

 - After this step, the runner should be registered and ready to pick up jobs from your `GitLab` instance.
 This time, you can begin configuring your `.gitlab-ci.yml` file to define the CI/CD pipeline that the runner will execute.

+> [!Caution]
+> Check the runner status in `GitLab` under `Settings` > `CI/CD` > `Runners`.
+Ensure that the runner is active and properly configured to pick up jobs.
+Recommendation is check to box *Indicates whether this runner can pick jobs without tags*, and remove checkbox *When a runner is locked, it cannot be assigned to other projects*